Lakers trade rumors: What will LA do at deadline with LeBron James, Anthony Davis injured? - Up News Info

 LaMarcus Aldridge, Spurs

 Aldridge is another big man who fell out of the rotation and is searching for a new home.
-The seven-time All-Star is another possible buyout candidate for the Lakers, but there’s a “growing belief” that the Heat are the leaders to land Aldridge, per Windhorst.
+The seven-time All-Star is also a possible buyout candidate for the Lakers, but there’s a “growing belief” that the Heat are the leaders to land Aldridge, per Windhorst.

 Of course, the priorities for each team could change in the coming days depending on other moves.
 It will be worth monitoring Aldridge’s situation.